 Are there any disadvantages in supporting apprenticeship programmes?

 As apprentices are often younger, this could be their first experience of life at work so they will need guidance in workplace etiquette.
-They may not understand certain protocols as they may never have experienced these before.

 There are of course costs that you will also need to pay including a salary but there is often funding available to help support with training expenses.